sketch-afk/payroll-saas-postgree/Readme.md

 # Payroll SaaS

-A modern payroll management SaaS built with Next.js, Tailwind CSS, NextAuth, and Oracle Database.
+A modern payroll management SaaS built with Next.js, Tailwind CSS, NextAuth, and PostgreSQL (Neon).
 This app supports company registration, employee and department management, attendance tracking, leave requests, payroll processing, and a dashboard for HR administrators.

 ## Features